HTTP Plugin

 Usage

-The plugin exposes following inline functions: http_validate_abs_path_syntax, http_validate_query_syntax, http_percent_decode, http_path_remove_dot_segments, http_parse_headers, http_get_header, http_free_header_table, http_add_header, http_serialize_headers.
+The plugin exposes following inline functions: http_validate_abs_path_syntax, http_validate_query_syntax, http_percent_decode, http_path_remove_dot_segments, http_parse_headers, http_get_header, http_free_header_table, http_add_header, http_serialize_headers, http_parse_authority_form_target, http_serialize_authority_form_target, http_parse_absolute_form, http_parse_masque_host_port.

 It relies on the hoststack constructs and uses http_msg_data_t data structure for passing metadata to/from applications.